-Augering and pile driving outside of the right-of-way, but inside the prescribed areas for CER and AER regulated lines, or within 10 m (33 ft) of any below-grade Enbridge facility requires review and approval by Enbridge.
+Augering and pile driving outside the right-of-way or within 33 ft (10 m) of any below-grade Enbridge facility requires review and approval by Enbridge.

 5.5 Material Storage Requirements

 Storage of material, or temporary parking of equipment or vehicles is not permitted over any Enbridge right-of-way unless written approval is received from Enbridge.